Yoker F.C.: History

 Yoker claimed a foundation date in 1876 and its earliest fixture recorded is a 6–0 defeat by Jordanhill in 1878.

 The club originally played within the purview of Renfrewshire, and its first entry to the Scottish Cup, in 1879–80, saw the club drawn to visit Thornliebank, the holders of the Renfrewshire Cup, the home side winning 4–0.
 Perhaps considering that the Renfrewshire Cup was a step too far, Yoker played more local competitive football, and twice played in the final of the low-key Yoker Cup.

 Yoker finally entered the Renfrewshire Cup in 1882–83 and 1883–84, but only won one tie, and twice went out to Southern of Greenock.

-Yoker's Scottish Cup performances had been unremarkable, until, in 1884–85, the Dumbartonshire Association was founded, and Yoker switched allegiance.
-This put it in the Dumbartonshire area of the Scottish Cup draw, which included Stirlingshire from the second round.
+Yoker's Scottish Cup performances had been unremarkable, until, in 1884–85, the Dunbartonshire Association was founded, and Yoker switched allegiance.
+This put it in the Dunbartonshire area of the Scottish Cup draw, which included Stirlingshire from the second round.
 In the first round, Yoker beat Rock of Dumbarton, 2–0, away from home; in the second, the club hammered Tayavalla 17–0; this broke the previous Scottish Cup record of 16–0, for Vale of Leven against Milngavie in 1882, and was also higher than the FA Cup record of the same score, set by Wanderers against Farningham in 1874.
 This performance may have been due to the presence of John Christie, a former Bolton Wanderers and Rangers player who had recently joined the side, and who played in the club's third round defeat at Vale of Leven.

-Yoker took part in the first Dumbartonshire Cup in 1884–85, and reached the semi-final, away at Dumbarton.
+Yoker took part in the first Dunbartonshire Cup in 1884–85, and reached the semi-final, away at Dumbarton.
 The young Yoker side took the lead after 20 minutes by rushing Dumbarton goalkeeper M'Aulay through the goal, but three Dumbarton goals in the second half put the home side through.
 It was the only time the club reached so far.